vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    along the same way.

-   *bytes* is what the object pins in device memory, counted against the in-flight retention budget until release; pass 0 for host side bookkeeping, and do not count bytes the typed calls already counted for the same object.
+   *bytes* is what the object pins in device memory, counted against the in-flight retention budget from submit until release; pass 0 for host side bookkeeping, and do not count bytes the typed calls already counted for the same object.

    The callback runs on whichever thread reaps the submission — another filter's submit, or a core memory pressure sweep — so it must be safe to call from any thread.
-No pool lock is held while it runs, so it may take its own; it must not acquire a context from the pool that is reaping it.
+No core lock is held while it runs, so it may take its own, create or destroy pools, and acquire from another pool; it must not acquire a context from the pool that is reaping it.

 ----------